 The Field of Crosses

 Each year, more than 3,500 white crosses are displayed along Memorial Drive to symbolize the thousands of soldiers from Southern Alberta who have died in action in various conflicts since the Boer War.
-Visit the site at any point to read the names, ranks, regiments, date of death and age of death of these soldiers.
-For a truly moving experience, visit at sunrise or sunset for the flag raising ceremony that takes place daily from November 1 to 10 (although the area near the Cenotaph will be restricted to invited attendees only).
-On the night of November 10, visit for the Night of Lights, where lanterns will be placed and lit in front of every cross (the Field of Crosses will be closed to the public on the 10th from 9 a.m. to 4 p.m. to prepare for this).
+Visit the site to learn more about these soldiers, or visit at sunrise or sunset for the flag-raising ceremony that takes place daily from November 1 to 10 (the area near the Cenotaph will be restricted to invited attendees only).
+On the evening of November 10, you can attend the Night of Lights, where lanterns will be placed and lit in front of every cross (the Field of Crosses will be closed to the public that day from 9 a.m. to 4 p.m. to prepare for this).
 You can also watch the televised Remembrance Day service on November 11, which will be broadcast live from the Field of Crosses on Global Calgary.

 Memorial Drive between 3 Street N.W. and Centre Street, fieldofcrosses.com